H-Moji-H/mysql-biochar-sales-analysis/README.md

 The goal was to write a query that produces a single table containing the following information:

- 1. Number of biochar bags sold per agent
+ i.
+Number of biochar bags sold per agent

  2. Total revenue expected per agent